mukullokhande99/XR-NPE/UL-VIO/README.md

 ## Key Takeaways

-- **UL-VIO holds up surprisingly well—even with FP4—when paired with NR-TTA.**
+- **UL-VIO holds up surprisingly well even with FP4 when paired with NR-TTA.**
 - Designing with quantization in mind is essential for **edge deployment**.
-- **Posit formats** can outperform IEEE FP in noisy conditions, offering a path to **efficient and robust VIO** on low-power hardware.
+- **Posit formats** can outperform IEEE FP in noisy conditions, offering a path to **efficient and robust VIO** on low power hardware.

 ---